 Gymnastics: Our gymnastics provision continues to grow.
 We currently deliver eight sessions each week from tots to advanced level.
 The section has taken part in a local competition and seen some members progress to more competitive clubs

-The Trustees have had regard to the public benefit guidance published by the Charity Commission throughout the year and have considered the guidance when reviewing the objectives and activities of the charity
+The Trustee board have had regard to the public benefit guidance published by the Charity Commission throughout the year and have considered the guidance when reviewing the objectives and activities of the charity

 To continue to deliver 96 activities to 2500+ members at the same price as last year